gridpaper

 The following book may be of interest: A History of Mathematics, (3rd Edition)

-Would you like to learn about the History of Graph Paper and the Origins of Data Visualisation?
+Learn about the History of Graph Paper and the Origins of Data Visualisation

 Available graph paper types include:

-Graph Paper | Grid Paper | Isometric Paper | Hexagonal Paper | Lined Paper (or Note Paper) | Polar Paper (or Polar Chart Paper) | Radar Paper | Ternary Paper (or Ternary Plot Paper) | Artists Grid Paper | Vitruvian Man Paper | Math Axis Graph Paper
+Graph Paper | Grid Paper | Isometric Paper | Hexagonal Paper | Lined Paper (or Note Paper) | Polar Paper (or Polar Chart Paper) | Radar Paper | Ternary Paper (or Ternary Plot Paper) | Artists Grid Paper | Vitruvian Man Paper | Math Axis Graph Paper | Probability Paper

 Would you like to Customise your Graph Paper by type, size and paper orientation?